Skip to content

 This bundle integrates Flow PHP's Filesystem library with Symfony applications.
 It provides:

-• Protocol-keyed routing — mount filesystems under URI protocols (file://, memory://, aws-s3://, azure-blob://, …) and resolve them at runtime via $table->for(...)
+• Mount-protocol routing — mount filesystems under URI protocols of your choice (file, memory, aws-s3, warehouse, archive, …) and resolve them at runtime via $table->for(...)

-• Built-in factoriesfile, memory, stdout, aws-s3, and azure-blob ship out of the box
+• Built-in factoriesfile, memory, stdout, aws_s3, and azure_blob ship out of the box

 • Console commandsflow:filesystem:* (alias flow:fs:*) for ls, cat, cp, mv, rm, stat, touch against any configured filesystem